AI-agents-in-k8s/AIRE-agent/README.md

-This repo contains the code for the AIRE-agent.
-You can deploy it using kubectl or a GitOps tool like Argo.
+This repo contains the code for the AI Agents in Kubernetes book.

 * Deploy the AIRE-agent using kubectl: